standard-made/devops/qa-engineering/wiki/wiki-test-plan.md

    - Portal/BO Testing (Manual/Automated)
    - UAT w/BSA + Stakeholders (Manual)
 #### **Assumptions**
-Standard project teams will lead and conduct its own UAT sessions, with business personnel playing a supporting role.
+STANDARD project teams will lead and conduct its own UAT sessions, with business personnel playing a supporting role.
 QA/BSA members of the project team will provide custom business scenario test cases, supporting data, expected results and success criteria.
-In the event a subset of the deliverable extensions and core code solutions cannot be fully tested and approved by stakeholders by end of the project timeline, Standard project managers will collaborate with affected parties on any necessary changes in priority, adjusting the release scope and timeline accordingly.
+In the event a subset of the deliverable extensions and core code solutions cannot be fully tested and approved by stakeholders by end of the project timeline, STANDARD project managers will collaborate with affected parties on any necessary changes in priority, adjusting the release scope and timeline accordingly.
 #### **Issue Tracking**
 Issues found as a result of project testing efforts and UAT will be tracked within the respective Test Plan and Test Suite created in Azure DevOps.
-If the result of a failed test is found to be valid issue (excluding false positives), a Bug will be created in Azure DevOps to be worked on by the Standard project development team.
+If the result of a failed test is found to be valid issue (excluding false positives), a Bug will be created in Azure DevOps to be worked on by the STANDARD project development team.
 Daily UAT discussions will occur during the morning Stand-Up meeting at 11:00 AM PST.
 Additional discussions may occur in parking Lot sessions or appropriate Scrum ceremony and will be used to determine the priority and course of action need to resolve issues accordingly.

-The Standard project team backlog will track all application or technical issues that do not meet business requirements.
+The STANDARD project team backlog will track all application or technical issues that do not meet business requirements.
 An issue priority level will be used, along with severity to determine the urgency in fixing an issue.
 When assigning a severity or priority to an issue, the following scale will be used:
 - **Severity Scale**
    - <u>Very High or High:</u> A major issue where a large piece of functionality or major system component is completely broken.
 There is no workaround and testing must halt.
    - <u>Medium:</u> A significant issue where a large piece of functionality or major system component is not working properly.
 There is a workaround, however, and testing can proceed.
    - <u>Low:</u> A minor issue that imposes some loss of functionality, but for which there is an acceptable and easily reproducible workaround.
 Testing can proceed without interruption.
 - **Priority Scale**
-   - <u>Very High or High:</u> This has a major impact on Standard.
+   - <u>Very High or High:</u> This has a major impact on STANDARD.
 This must be fixed immediately!
-   - <u>Medium:</u> This has a major impact on Standard.
+   - <u>Medium:</u> This has a major impact on STANDARD.
 The problem should be fixed before release of the current version in development, or a provisional update must be issued if possible.
-   - <u>Low:</u> This has a minor impact on Standard.
+   - <u>Low:</u> This has a minor impact on STANDARD.
 The issue should be fixed if there is time, but it can be deferred until the next release.

 #### **Risks**
 Risks will be determined at the project planning phase and adjusted as necessary when deemed appropriate by the project team and stakeholders.
 During the risk assessment, if a potential risk is identified, a solution or plan of action should be developed in collaboration with stakeholders.
 This list should be reviewed throughout the life of the project, at points such as when the project plan is being revised for the next lifecycle stage, to reassess whether risk factors have changed as the project progresses.

-<u>Risk Assessment</u> - [CLICK HERE](/Wiki-Templates/Risk-Assessment)
+<u>Risk Assessment</u> - [CLICK HERE](../../wiki-risk-assesment.md)
 - <span style="color:green">**Low**</span> - Very unlikely that this will occur during the life of the project
 - <span style="color:yellow">**Medium**</span> - There is a 50/50 chance that this will occur during the life of the project
 - <span style="color:red">**High**</span> - Very likely that this will occur during the life of the project

 #### **Scope**
-Project scope will describe the work agreed to be delivered by the Standard project team - detailing the constraints or limitations of the project and associated timelines and risks.
+Project scope will describe the work agreed to be delivered by the STANDARD project team - detailing the constraints or limitations of the project and associated timelines and risks.

 <u>Statement of Work</u>
 1. What the project is, why it’s happening, and what it will achieve (overview)